koalalorenzo/blog/content/posts/202211-mozilla-sops/index.md

 will be used to encrypt.
 You can also add other keys [from different solutions](https://github.com/mozilla/sops#using-sops-yaml-conf-to-select-kms-pgp-for-new-files), including a transit key from Hashicorp Vault, AWS KMS, or GCP KMS. :muscle:
+The file (or the YAML values) are encrypted multiple times with each key/tool
+provided:

 {{< mermaid >}}
 graph TD